-I get asked often about what makes good blue water used sailboats.
+I get asked often about what makes good blue water sailboats.
 Here are some thoughts I’d like to share.

 Blue water sailboats were used by the Greeks and Egyptians several thousand years before the birth of Christ.
 But designs have changes as have the sailors.
 Designers of blue water sailboats have taken how boats are sailed today into consideration, considering the extra weight and speed the boats will need.
 And yes, cruising sailboats are compromises in every sense.

 Boats built for speed are much more fragile than those built for durability.
 But a boat’s seaworthiness has a lot to do with knowledge.
 Seaworthiness means something very different on sheltered lakes than on vast oceans.

 When stability is compromised the boat is not equal to the conditions it is facing.
 Perhaps the following broader definition is closer to what modern designers aim for; seaworthy blue water sailboats that are able to recover quickly from a 180-degree capsize without serious damage and without sinking.
 Strong enough to look after herself while hove, free of violent, jerky rolling and pounding, well-balanced, docile on the helm, and easily handled at all times agile downwind and able to beat to windward, or at least hold her ground, in all but the heaviest of conditions.
 She must able to carry ample crew with good headroom and comfort, plus water and supplies, for extended periods and be capable of good average speeds on long passages.